angular-architects/ngrx-hateoas/doc/docs/guide/getting-started.md

    :::

 ## Send changed state Back to the Server
 To be able to send the changed flight connection back to the server we have to inform the signal store to offer an action for this.
 To do this we use the `withHypermediaAction` feature from **ngrx-hateoas**.
 The hypermedia action needs to be configured which object in the state to monitor for metadata and the name of the action.
-If you look into the example json at the beginning you see the required metadata is directly placed into the `connection` key.
+If you look into the example JSON at the beginning you see the required metadata is directly placed into the `connection` key.
 And the name of the action is `update`.
 This two information need to be provided to the action.
 This is done with the help of a connect method within the `onInit` hook.

 ```ts
 import { withHypermediaResource, withHypermediaAction } from "@angular-architects/ngrx-hateoas";